Womanizer Comparison Guide

 When the sex toy industry comes up with something new – and I mean truly new – it’s hard to ignore it.
 You read the reviews.
 You can’t miss the hype.
 So many people loving on the latest delight, while others despise it for not working with their bodies.
 It’s easy to choose whether or not to take a punt when there’s just one model.
-All you need to do is find a blogger who has similar tastes to you and read their opinions.
+All you need to do is find a blogger who has similar tastes to you and read their opinions or read the Womanizer Comparison Guide.

 But those who are arriving at the Womanizer party a bit late don’t have it that easy.
-Because, now, there are five models to choose from.
+Because, now, there are so many models to choose from.
 The thing to ask yourself now is, which is right for me?

 Well, I will answer that very question in this handy little Womanizer comparison guide!